esnabrown/ubuntu-dev/README.md

 # Services

-Right now the install scripts for rabbitmq, mongodb and couchbase all install as services.
+Right now the install scripts for rabbitmq and couchbase all install as services.
 Redis does not.
 I'd be thrilled if anyone wanted to contribute the /etc/init.d script to run Redis as a service.

 # Uhhhh